-Inspection shall not be required for the slaughter and processing of poultry products under this exemption if the producer meets the following requirements:
+Inspection shall not be required for the slaughter or preparation of poultry products under this exemption if the producer meets the following requirements:

-- (1) The poultry are of the producer's own raising and have been raised on the producer's own premises. - (2) The slaughter and processing preparation of these birds take place on the producer's own premises.
+- (1) The poultry are of the producer's own raising and have been raised on the producer's own premises. - (2) The slaughter and preparation of these birds take place on the producer's own premises.

 - (3) No more than 5,000 birds are slaughtered annually.
-The 5,000 total is inclusive of all species of poultry slaughtered. - (4) No poultry products are offered for sale or transportation in interstate commerce (i.e. across state lines). - (5) The raw poultry products are only sold: - a. from the farm premises directly to household consumers, - b. at a farmers' market directly to household consumers, or - c. to a food service establishment defined in 18 V.S.A. §4301(a)(8) licensed by the Commissioner of Health, or - d. are for personal use. - (6) The producer's facility is not used to slaughter or process poultry by any other person or business. - (7) The producer does not purchase poultry slaughtered and processed under an exemption for resale to others. - (8) The poultry are healthy when slaughtered. - (9) The poultry are slaughtered and otherwise processed and handled under Sanitary standards, practices, and procedures, that result in the preparation of poultry products that are sound, clean, and fit for human food when distributed by the producer.
+The 5,000 total is inclusive of all species of poultry slaughtered. - (4) No poultry products are offered for sale or transportation in interstate commerce (i.e. across state lines). - (5) The poultry products are sold as whole birds only - (6) The whole birds are only sold: - a. from the farm premises directly to household consumers, - b. at a farmers' market directly to household consumers, or - c. to a food restaurant licensed by the Commissioner of Health, or - d. are for personal use. - (7) The producer's facility is not used to slaughter or process poultry by any other person or business. - (8) The producer does not purchase poultry slaughtered under an exemption for resale to others. - (9) The poultry are healthy when slaughtered. - (10) The poultry are slaughtered and otherwise processed and handled under Sanitary standards, practices, and procedures, that result in the preparation of poultry products that are sound, clean, and fit for human food when distributed by the producer.